 Yiannopoulos used his own experiences as an example, saying he was mature enough to be capable of giving consent at a young age.
-He also said that “paedophilia is not a sexual attraction to somebody 13 years old, who is sexually mature” but rather that “paedophilia is attraction to children who have not reached puberty.”
+He also said that “pedophilia is not a sexual attraction to somebody 13 years old, who is sexually mature” but rather that “pedophilia is attraction to children who have not reached puberty.”

 After the emergence of the clip – and the negative reaction it widely received – Yiannopoulos held a press conference at which he said that he’d been the victim of child abuse, and that his comments were a way to cope with it.
 He declined to identify his abusers or discuss the incidents in any detail.

-The consequences of this controversy included the loss of his job at Breitbart, and the cancellation of his publishing deal for his autobiography.
+The consequences of this controversy included the loss of his job at Breitbart, and the cancellation of the publishing deal for his autobiography.

-It seems that the far-right funders of Yiannopoulos were happy to support and amplify controversial opinions and hate-speech about pretty much anything except paedophilia and child-abuse.
+It seems that the far-right funders of Yiannopoulos were happy to support and amplify controversial opinions and hate-speech about pretty much anything except pedophilia and child-abuse.

 What’s Milo Yiannopoulos doing now?

 Not much.
 His social media activity seems to be limited to Telegram and Parler.
-He’s filming weekly videos for a subscription channel run by far-right commentator Gavin McInnes.
+He’s filmed some videos for a subscription channel run by far-right commentator Gavin McInnes.
 That seems to be about it.

-What that means is that he’s not seen as a useful player in the run-up to the US election in November, but Yiannopoulos is still sitting on the fringes of the right-wing.
+What that means is that he wasn’t seen as a useful player in the run-up to the 2020 US Presidential election, but Yiannopoulos is still sitting on the fringes of the right-wing.
 Let’s not underestimate his ability to adapt himself to whatever happens next in a divided world.